 fresh or dried chopped rosemary

 Brush each round with olive oil, then sprinkle generously with salt, pepper and rosemary.
-Cut each round into bite-sized wedges and bake at 350 degrees for about 10 or 15 minutes, or until each wedge is nicely toasted.
+Then cut each round into bite-sized wedges and bake at 350 degrees for about 10 or 15 minutes, or until each wedge is nicely toasted.
 Serve with any dip, or instead of crackers with soup.

 This makes about 5 cups (just over 1 litre) of stuffing; good enough for the crop of a turkey, a good-sized chicken, 6 medium-large tomatoes, or about 4 trout weighing a pound (454 kg.) each.
-It is a great all-purpose stuffing that can be used for stuffing anything, and can be changed with the addition of favorite spices or a cup of anything–oysters, shrimp, mushrooms, dates, chopped drained spinach; the sky’s the limit.
+It is a great all-purpose stuffing that can be used for stuffing anything, and you can change it with the addition of favorite spices or a cup of anything–oysters, shrimp, mushrooms, dates, chopped drained spinach; the sky’s the limit.

 4 cups soft bread crumbs or 5 cups day-old bread torn into 1″ pieces